carlosCharz/FCMTest/README.md

 # FCM Test: Firebase Cloud Messaging Android App

 This is a sample Android project to showcase the Firebase Cloud Messaging (FCM) to manage upstream and downstream messages.
 To be precise, it is the client project for my [XMPP Connection Server for FCM](https://github.com/carlosCharz/fcmxmppserver).
-The objective is to test the complete flow from the android - FCM CCS - XMPP Client Server - Android.
+The objective is to have an end-to-end testing:

+1. Upstream message: Android - FCM CCS - XMPP Client Server.
+2. Downstream message: XMPP Client Server - FCM CCS - Android.

-##What this project does
+##What this project does?

 **Android**

- * Send upstream messages to XMPP Server.
+ * Send upstream messages to the XMPP Server.
 (It is a echo to the same device)
- * Show push notifications.
+ * Handle push notifications.

 **PHP**